Mind your Ps and Qs

 4. Mind your pieds (feet) and queues (wigs).
 This is suggested to have been an instruction given by French dancing masters to their charges.
 This has the benefit of placing the perruque in the right context - as long as we accept the phrase as being originally French.
 However, there's no reason to suppose it is from France and no version of the phrase exists in French.

 5. Another version of the 'advice to children' origin has it that 'Ps and Qs' derives from 'mind your pleases and thank-yous''.
-That is widely touted as an origin but seems to me to be a back-formation, i.e. an explanation fitted to explain the phrase after it was coined in some other context.
+That is widely touted as an origin but seems to me to be a back-formation, that is, an explanation fitted to explain the phrase after it was coined in some other context.
 'Pleases and thank-yous' doesn't appear to lead to 'Ps and Qs'.